This example is solved with the data science and machine learning platform Neural Designer. You can follow it step by step using the free trial.

 Statistics

-The bare statistics provide valuable information when designing a model since they tell us the variables’ ranges.
 The table below shows the minimums, maximums, means, and standard deviations of all variables in our data set.

 - The mean AGE of the patients is around 40 years.